September 30, 2022

 Other important variables you should consider include API connectivity, customer relationship manager, location tracking, and the technology used.

-Which people counter is best for you?
+Which foot traffic counter is best for you?

 Blix Traffic sensors detect anonymous smartphone signals to provide detailed foot traffic, customer experience, and location analytics data.

 Unlike traditional people counters, Blix Traffic measures spaces, not doors, and is up and running in minutes.

 Dor utilizes thermal censoring and can be set up in seconds with a simple peel and stick.